ntustison/Histograms/Text/discussion2.md

 deficient in leveraging the general modelling principle of incorporating all available prior information to any solution method.
 In fact, this is a fundamental implication of the "No Free Lunch Theorem"}
-[@Wolpert:1997aa]\textcolor{blue}{---algorithmic performance hinges on available prior information.}
+[@Wolpert:1997aa]\textcolor{black}{---algorithmic performance hinges on available prior information.}

-\textcolor{blue}{
+\textcolor{black}{
 As illustrated in Figure \ref{fig:similarity}, measures based on the human visual system seem to quantify what is understood intuitively; that image-based information is much more robust than its corresponding histogram-based information in the presence of image transformations, such as common MR artefacts.
 This observation is not intended to imply that the histogram-based approaches are useless in performing research.
-In fact, ventilation defect percentage is perhaps the most widely used clinical measurement reported in the literature and it is easily quantified from the image histogram.
-Thus, even relatively simple histogram-only segmentation algorithms will provide some utility which was observed in the measurement bias experiments employing a variant of ventilation defect percentage to predict diagnostic accuracy.
+In fact, VDP is perhaps the most widely used clinical measurement reported in the literature and it is easily quantified from the image histogram.
+Thus, even relatively simple histogram-only segmentation algorithms will provide some utility which was observed in the measurement bias experiments employing a variant of VDP to predict diagnostic accuracy.
 However, similar to the lossy relationship between the image and its corresponding histogram, such volumetric-based measures are lossy distillations of the segmentation information and might obscure important algorithmic